 Recent regulatory and legislative developments applicable to credit institutions, such as KBC Bank NV, or insurance undertakings, such as KBC Insurance NV, may adversely impact the Group, its business, financial condition or results of operation.
-A non-exhaustive overview of certain important regulatory and legislative developments, such as changes to the prudential requirements for credit institutions, capital adequacy rules, recovery and resolution mechanisms, is set out in the sections entitled "Banking supervision and regulation" and "Insurance supervision and regulation" as from page 96 and 103, respectively, of this Base Prospectus.
+A non-exhaustive overview of certain important regulatory and legislative developments, such as changes to the prudential requirements for credit institutions, capital adequacy rules, recovery and resolution mechanisms, is set out in the sections entitled "Banking supervision and regulation" and "Insurance supervision and regulation" as from page 125 and 134, respectively, of this Base Prospectus.

 Moreover, there seems to have been an increase in the level of scrutiny applied by governments and regulators to enforce applicable regulations and calls to impose further charges on the financial services industry in recent years.
 Such increased scrutiny or charges may require the Group to take additional measures which, in turn, may have adverse effects on its business, financial condition and results of operations.
+Implementation of related regulation and supervisory guidance can result in a crowding outeffect on the Group's business and strategic transformation and might drive up the capital and liquidity requirements.
+Not complying with increasingly complex regulation is met with heavy fines and supervisory measures.
+Regulatory complexity is further increased by the fact that regulatory frameworks are not aligned (banking vs insurance, ECB vs SRB, national vs European regulation).